 “He was the most intelligent person I’ve ever met,” Patrice describes Maharishi.
 “Everything he said was full of humour, but he managed to do it without messing around – he was always extremely focused on his teachings.

-“Maharishi set the Transcendental Meditation technique up because he was in love with mankind, and he knew that this technique could make the world a better place.
-Put simply, it can make us all happier.”
+“Maharishi set the Transcendental Meditation technique up because he was in love with humanity, and he knew that this technique could make the world a better place.
+It can make us all happier.”

 How does TM work?